Motor racing-W Series links up with Formula One for 2021 and beyond | Sports-Games

 Motor racing-W Series links up with Formula One for 2021 and beyond

-Britain's Jamie Chadwick was the inaugural champion of the series, which featured six rounds supporting the German Touring Car Championship (DTM).
-The series, which uses identical 1.8 litre Formula Three cars, will be eligible for points towards an FIA super licence needed to race in Formula One.
+Britain's Jamie Chadwick was the inaugural champion of the series, which featured six rounds supporting the German Touring Car Championship (DTM) and paid out $500,000 to the winner.
+Top drivers in the series, which uses identical 1.8 litre Formula Three cars, will be eligible for points towards an FIA super licence needed to race in Formula One.

 Formula One, which this week published a draft 2021 calendar with a record 23 races running from Australia in March to Abu Dhabi in December, has not had a female driver compete in a grand prix since Italian Lella Lombardi in 1976.
-"It is a really important moment for us to welcome W Series as partners for eight races this season," said Formula One's managing director for motorsport Ross Brawn.
-"They have been a beacon to many since they began racing in 2019.
+Formula One's managing director for motorsport Ross Brawn said W Series had been "a beacon to many" since the championship started.

-"We believe it is incredibly important to give everyone the chance to reach the highest levels of our sport and their partnership with Formula One next season shows our determination and commitment to showcase their exciting series and the importance of building greater diversity across the sport."
+"We believe it is incredibly important to give everyone the chance to reach the highest levels of our sport," he added.
+"Their partnership with Formula One next season shows our determination and commitment to showcase their exciting series and the importance of building greater diversity across the sport."

+Bond Muir said the W Series would prioritise free-to-air broadcasters, such as Britain's Channel Four.
+"We are not looking for big bucks for TV deals, what we are looking for is reach," she said.
+"We want to be a truly global international series and the only way we can do that is by getting into as many households as possible."

 - READ MORE ON: